-Amazon revolves around their customers; they have an extremely customer-centric work environment.
+Amazon revolves around its customers; they have an extremely customer-centric work environment.
 Similarly, Amazon product managers have a duty to make sure all of their processes and products are customer-oriented.

 The product managers have to make sure they collect user and customer research, analyze it, and share the findings with the teams.
-They also have to oversee the entire product process to make sure everything is taken care of according to the customer.
+They also have to oversee the entire product process to make sure everything is taken in accordance to the customer's needs.

 As an Amazon product manager, a large part of the job is to develop an efficient collaboration system.
 Product managers have to communicate with internal and external stakeholders regularly.

 Internal stakeholders include product teams, product marketing teams, sales teams, finance teams, and other senior managers.
 External stakeholders include third-party associations, suppliers, retailers, and, most importantly, customers.

 Amazon product managers hold countless meetings and discussions.
 The idea is to not only make sure everyone is on the same page but also to build synergy.
 Product managers make sure interdepartmental communication is smooth and efficient.
 They make sure the product team works well with the development team and the engineering team.